Shane07p/TheSnakeGame/README.md

 - The game requires windows.h for console manipulation and bits/stdc++.h for standard library usage.

 - It is intended for Windows OS due to the use of Sleep() and GetAsyncKeyState() functions.

+- We also used SetConsoleTextAttribute() from windows.h to set colors for objects.

 ## Authors

 - [@Shane07p](https://www.github.com/Shane07p)